 The Lafayette Escadrille Memorial Cemetery, where Lengyel also laid a wreath, bears tribute to American pilots who volunteered to fly for the French before the United States had even joined the war.
 It is a memorial to those killed -- and also a symbol of American fighting spirit.

-For the general, it was the sheer number of American graves, and he found himself walking the lines of 2,289 headstones at the Aisne-Marne American Cemetery alone, consumed in thought, stopping to read names, ranks and states, and to reflect on a generation willing to die for allies' freedom, a generation scarred by brutality previously unimagined, a generation many of whose dreams ended in burial in a foreign field, with thousands more missing in action.
+For the general, it was the sheer number of American graves, and he found himself walking the lines of 2,289 headstones at the Aisne-Marne American Cemetery alone, consumed in thought.
+He stopped to read names, ranks and states, and to reflect on a generation willing to die for allies' freedom, a generation scarred by brutality previously unimagined, a generation many of whose dreams ended in burial in a foreign field, with thousands more missing in action.

-"General Pershing, the AEF commander, said 'time will not dim the glory of their deeds,'" Lengyel said.
+"Gen. [John] Pershing, the AEF commander, said, 'Time will not dim the glory of their deeds,'" Lengyel said.
 "We won't let it; we will never forget."

-For the command sergeant major, most of whose career was spent serving in the 28th Infantry Division of the Pennsylvania National Guard, it was standing on the 1926 Memorial Bridge in the small town of Fismes, a bridge honoring men who came from his home state and fought the Battle of Fismes in these narrow streets.
+For the command sergeant major, most of whose career was spent serving in the 28th Infantry Division of the Pennsylvania National Guard, it was standing on the 1926 Memorial Bridge in the small town of Fismes.
+The bridge honored men who came from his home state and fought the Battle of Fismes in these narrow streets.

-They had come to the aid of an ally; they found themselves in a special, bloody hell where the fighting was house-to-house, where gains were measured in feet and inches, where the wounded sometimes lay untended, covered in dust, and where the ferocity of battle delayed the burial of the dead for days: thousands of American Soldiers were wounded or killed here.
+They had come to the aid of an ally.
+They found themselves in a special, bloody hell where the fighting was house to house, where gains were measured in feet and inches, where the wounded sometimes lay untended, covered in dust.
+It's where the ferocity of battle delayed the burial of the dead for days; thousands of American soldiers were wounded or killed here.

-The American Battle Monuments Commission and the Army's Center for Military History were among U.S. organizations leading the commemorative ceremonies.
-The Commission administers, operates and maintains 26 American cemeteries and 29 memorials, monuments or markers in 16 countries.
+The American Battle Monuments Commission and the Army's Center for Military History were among the U.S. organizations leading the commemorative ceremonies.
+The commission administers, operates and maintains 26 American cemeteries and 29 memorials, monuments or markers in 16 countries.